Comment by mlsu

 If there is one distinctly human trait, it's sniffing out anyone who sounds suspiciously inauthentic.
 (Sadly, it's also the trait that leads to every kind of conspiracy theorizing imaginable; but this too probably confers in some cases an evolutionary advantage).
 Sniffing out the sound of a few LLMs is already happening, and will accelerate geometrically, much faster than new models can be trained.

-• bryanrasmussen a day ago
+• bryanrasmussen 10 months ago

 humans also lag humans, the future may already be spoken, but the slang is not evenly memed out yet.

-• jazzyjackson a day ago
+• jazzyjackson 10 months ago

 If you think that's niche wait til you hear about man-machine miscegenation